Adding a feature to an existing platform

 The most significant updates included:

-• Add a clear CTA like “Start with Style Guide” when opening a project.
+Add a clear CTA like “Start with Style Guide” when opening a project to announce the newest change.

-• Clearly indicate if editing a component globally or locally.
+01/ Indicate if editing a component globally or locally